windmill-labs/windmill-helm-charts/README.md

-windmill frontend on port 8000 lsp application on port 3001 metrics endpoints on port 8001 for the frontend/app and workers If you are using Prometheus, you can scrape the windmill-app-metrics service on port 8001 at /metrics endpoint to gather stats about the Windmill application.
+windmill frontend on port 8000 lsp application on port 3001 metrics endpoints on port 8001 for the frontend/app and workers If you are using Prometheus, you can scrape the windmill-frontend-metrics service on port 8001 at /metrics endpoint to gather stats about the Windmill application.

 A ServiceMonitor is included in the chart for Prometheus Operator users.